 Sustainably fashionable – the way forward

-With this theme for 2021, sustainability awareness within the fashion industry is hitting the mark
+With this theme for 2021, sustainability awareness in the fashion industry is hitting the mark

 Creating a revolution of sustainability in the fashion industry has its challenges.
 How to create and dispose of the various materials that are part of fabric making and manufacturing processes so that no harm is done to the environment or contributes substantially to the waste industry.
 Fortunately, new technology is evolving in response to increasing advocacy for this sustainability.
-A much stronger focus is taking place within the manufacturing sector for non-toxic fabric production which would enable clean recycling and far less clothing-created waste.
+A much stronger focus is taking place within the manufacturing sector on non-toxic fabric production which would enable clean recycling and far less clothing-created waste.
 However, these options are primarily located in cities.
-When the fashion designers are located in rural areas far from these large hubs, the challenges of implementing sustainability are magnified.
+When fashion designers are located in rural areas far from these large hubs, the challenges of implementing sustainability are magnified.

 Arnhem Bickley and her Arnhem clothing team recently held a dynamic Fashion Revolution panel discussion in Byron Bay where the label has its base.
 This event brought together like-minded purveyors and designers to discuss these, and other aspects of the industry focused on sustainability within clothing design, manufacture, and recycling.

 These dynamic and knowledgeable industry and environmental players were:

 - Camille Reed – founder of Australasian Circular Textile Association, supporting and facilitating the acceleration toward a circular economy for the textiles sector;

-- Dr. Clara Vuletich – sustainability strategist and designer with over 10 years international experience in sustainable materials, circular economy principles for fashion/textiles, and social impact issues in global supply chains;
+- Dr. Clara Vuletich – sustainability strategist and designer with over 10 years of international experience in sustainable materials, circular economy principles for fashion/textiles, and social impact issues in global supply chains;

-- Dane Ward – General Manager of Afends, a local lifestyle brand that are known for their Hemp Revolution campaign and driving change through sustainable fibers;
+- Dane Ward – General Manager of Afends, a local lifestyle brand that is known for its Hemp Revolution campaign and driving change through sustainable fibers;

 - Anneli Knight – strategic writing consultant, author, and journalist with decades of story-telling experience;

-- John Condilis – Founder of Nobody Denim, iconic Australian fashion brand and a pioneer of ethical and sustainable manufacturing in Melbourne;
+- John Condilis – Founder of Nobody Denim, an iconic Australian fashion brand and a pioneer of ethical and sustainable manufacturing in Melbourne;

 - Samantha Delgos – Production Manager at Arnhem, and passionate advocate for sustainable textiles and ethical manufacturing, an environmental activist with 5 years experience working closely with craft communities in India; and